dabeaz-course/practical-python/Notes/01_Introduction/05_Lists.md

 del names[1]
 ```

-Removing results in items moving down to fill the space vacated.
-There are no holes in the list.
+Removing an item does not create a hole.
+Other items will move down to fill the space vacated.
 If there are more than one occurrence of the element, `.remove()` will remove only the first occurrence.

 ### List Sorting

-Lists can be sorted 'in-place'.
+Lists can be sorted "in-place".

 ```python
 s = [10, 1, 7, 3]